kasdali/pbila/README.md

 # Limitations

 * The API call (`GetGroupsAsAdmin`) you must specicy a limitation parametre (`$top={$top}`) and the limitation is 5000.
-In case you have more than 5K Workspaces you'll be stuck ! in case you have several Premium capacity, then you can filter per capacity. lucky you :).
+In case you have more than 5K Workspaces you'll be stuck ! in case you have several Premium capacity, then you can filter per capacity.
+So, lucky you are:).
 * The API call (`Refreshables`) wil fetch only the data about the last refresh.
 In case your dataset refreshing several times per day, you'll get only the last status.
 * There is an API (`Get Refresh History`) allows you to get the history refresh.
 But, you need to be part of each workspace.